On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Introduction

 \section{Introduction}

-In recent years, joint sparsity has emerged as one of the most important and versatile signal structures in the field of sparse signal processing.
-Two or more vectors are said to be jointly sparse if their nonzero coefficients belong to the same index set, i.e., they share a common nonzero support.
+Joint sparsity has emerged as an important and versatile signal structure in the field of sparse signal processing.
+Two or more vectors are said to be jointly sparse if their nonzero coefficients belong to the same index set, i.e., the vectors share a common nonzero support.
 Joint sparsity arises naturally in multi-modal or multi-channel analysis of signals residing in low dimensional signal subspaces.
-The underlying joint sparsity can be exploited to resolve ambiguities which may arise due to erroneous estimation of the support of the individual sparse vectors from noisy measurements.
-This idea has been exploited in several practical scenarios such as MIMO channel estimation \cite{Masood15SparseMIMOChEst, Barbotin12MIMOJSM, Ranjitha15SBLChEst}, distributed source coding \cite{Duarte09DCS_main, HaoZhu09CAMoM}, multi-task compressive sensing \cite{Shihao09MultiTaskCS}, distributed event localization \cite{Erseghe15MLthruADMM}, array signal processing \cite{TanNehorai14ArrayProcJointSparse}, and cooperative spectrum sensing~\cite{Tian11DistSpectrumSensing, Geert09CompressiveSpectrumSensing, Bazerque_10_dss}.
+The underlying joint sparsity of signals can prove useful in resolving ambiguities in the common support that may arise due to erroneous estimation of the support of the individual sparse signal vectors from noisy measurements.
+This viewpoint has been successfully exploited in several real-world applications such as MIMO channel estimation \cite{Masood15SparseMIMOChEst, Barbotin12MIMOJSM, Ranjitha15SBLChEst}, distributed source coding \cite{Duarte09DCS_main, HaoZhu09CAMoM}, multi-task compressive sensing \cite{Shihao09MultiTaskCS}, distributed event localization \cite{Erseghe15MLthruADMM}, array signal processing \cite{QiaoPal19MMV}, cooperative spectrum sensing~\cite{Tian11DistSpectrumSensing, Geert09CompressiveSpectrumSensing, Bazerque_10_dss}, and user activity detection in massive machine-type communications \cite{alex2019nonbayesian}.

-In the sparse signal recovery literature, the estimation of jointly sparse signals is referred to as the \emph{multiple measurement vector} (MMV) problem \cite{Cotter_05_mmv} where the signal of interest is a matrix $\matX \in \Real^{n \times L}$ whose columns are jointly sparse vectors in $\Real^{n}$.
+In the sparse signal recovery literature, the estimation of jointly sparse signals is commonly referred to as the \emph{multiple measurement vector} (MMV) problem \cite{Cotter_05_mmv} where the signal of interest is a matrix $\matX \in \Real^{n \times L}$ whose columns are jointly sparse vectors in $\Real^{n}$.
 As a result, $\matX$ is a row sparse matrix with only a fraction of its rows containing nonzero elements and the rest of the rows made up entirely of zeros.
 In the MMV problem, the goal is to recover $\matX$ from its noisy, linear measurements $\matY \in \Real^{m \times L}$.
 The measurement matrix $\matY$ (each column is called a single measurement vector (SMV)) is generated as